tleong000/tas-workshop-dev/README.md

 * A marketplace service (MySQL preferred)
 * AOA Integrated (optional)
 * TAS Developer Portal (optional)
+Once you have an environment, you may want to configure the .cfenv file in this repo, as several of the demo scripts

 ### Workstation Requirements
 To run the demos on your local laptop, you will need the following installed: